Google, Samsung announce global patent agreement

-Google Inc (GOOG.O) and Samsung Electronics Co Ltd (005930.KS), which are frequently involved in patent infringement lawsuits but not against each other, announced on Sunday that they have reached a global patent cross-licensing agreement.
+Google Inc and Samsung Electronics Co Ltd, which are frequently involved in patent infringement lawsuits but not against each other, announced on Sunday that they have reached a global patent cross-licensing agreement.

 The deal covers patents currently owned by the companies, as well as any filed in the next 10 years, the companies said in a release.
 Financial terms were not disclosed.